NuGet/NuGetDocs/site/Docs/Release-Notes/NuGet-1.6.markdown

 The workaround is to simply uninstall NuGet and then install it from the VS Extension Gallery.
 See
 <a href="http://support.microsoft.com/kb/2581019">http://support.microsoft.com/kb/2581019</a> for more information.

+Note: If Visual Studio won't allow you to uninstall the extension (the Uninstall button is disabled), then you likely need to restart Visual Studio using "Run as Administrator."

 ## Features

 ### Support for Semantic Versioning and Prerelease Packages